-So who are we, the spirit-persons, related to?
+So who are we, the spirit-person within this body, related to?
 Who is our real mother, father, brothers and sisters?

-Jesus confirms this as he explains that his true mothers and brothers are those who are executing their original position as loving servants of the Supreme Being - as he pointed to his disciples, saying:
+Jesus confirms this loving relationship as he explains that his true mothers and brothers are those who are executing their spiritual relationship with the Supreme Being - as he pointed to his disciples, saying:

 "Here are my mother and my brothers.
 For whoever does the will of my Father in heaven is my brother and sister and mother.”Those of us who rebel against their innate relationship with the Supreme Being - as most on this planet have done - have disinherited ourselves from this loving family that Jesus is speaking of.